abinit/abipy_book/abipy_book/base3/lesson_base3.md

 print(ebands_kpath)
 ```

-The reason is that ther Fermi energy in `ebands_kpath` is not completely consistent with the band structure.
+The reason is that the Fermi energy in `ebands_kpath` is not completely consistent with the band structure.
 The Fermi energy, indeed, has been taken from the previous GS-SCF calculation performed
 on a shifted k-mesh, the $\Gamma$ point was not included and therefore the Fermi energy is underestimated.